Pyongyang (restaurant chain): Service

 North Korean women performing at the Pyongyang Restaurant in Phnom Penh.

 The restaurants serve Korean food, including kimchi dishes, Pyongyang cold noodles, barbecued cuttlefish and dog meat soup.
 Patrons may also buy North Korean products such as ginseng wine and an unlabelled aphrodisiac claimed to be made from bears.
 The prices are relatively high and in US dollars.

 The staff consists of young Korean women in traditional Chosŏn-ot dress, who also perform karaoke as well as song and dance routines in the style of the North Korean Mass Games for the customers.
 Staff from North Korea typically work on three-year contracts, and are often highly trained graduates of arts colleges.
 Photography is generally not permitted inside.

 Operation

 According to Swedish journalist Bertil Lintner, the restaurants are one of several overseas business ventures of Room 39, a North Korean government organization dedicated to acquiring and laundering foreign currency for the North Korean leadership.

 North Korean defectors have reported that the restaurants are run by local middlemen, who are required to send money every year to the North Korean government.
 The North Korean staff, who live on the restaurant premises, are said to be thoroughly screened for political loyalty and to be closely watched by on-site North Korean security agents.
 In the 2000s, according to Daily NK, several attempted escapes by waitresses in China led to the closure of several restaurants and the repatriation of the staff.
-In 2016, Chinese authorities announced that 13 restaurant workers had defected from Pyongyang restaurants in Сhina to South Korea.
+In 2016, Chinese authorities announced that 13 restaurant workers had defected from Pyongyang restaurants in China to South Korea.